25 Best Thought-Provoking Books

 When a boat sinks in the Pacific, the only survivors are a 16-year-old boy named Pi, an orangutan, a hyena, a Bengal tiger, and a zebra.
 And while this book was written less than 20 years ago, it is already a modern classic.

-This is not a sailing novel that once read can be forgotten.
-I know that some people look at the story as an extended metaphor in which each animal represents a person but personally, I like the book exactly the way it was written, one of the best magical realism books I have read.
+This is not a book that once read can be forgotten.
+I know that some people look at the story as an extended metaphor in which each animal represents a person but personally, I like the book exactly the way it was written.

 the glass castle